– Understanding the capabilities and limitations of the top technologies out there –

 – Brian addresses specific use cases with specific settings and provides more target audience-optimized outputs

-1. Security: AskBrian stands between the user and OpenAI, the user remains unknown for OpenAI
+1. Privacy: AskBrian stands between the user and Microsoft, the user remains unknown for Microsoft.
+Also the user queries are not stored and used to retrain the GPT model

-2. Specificity: We use fine-tuned GPT model for use cases of knowledge workers
+3. Specificity: We use fine-tuned GPT model for use cases of knowledge workers and perform part of the prompting for our users (‘Grounding’)

-3. Availability: Brian uses the paid OpenAI APIs having less downtimes than the free ChatGPT service
+4. Availability: Brian uses the paid Microsoft Azure APIs having less downtimes than the free ChatGPT service